Online PD Measurements in Underground Power Cable

 hsenh and hsenst applications

-Example Application of Hsens-H (one phase is shown) and Hsens-T
+Application of Hsens-H (one phase is shown) and Hsens-T

 2. Solving the challenge of High noise during online partial discharge measurement